Higher-order affine Sobolev inequalities: Introduction

 \section{Introduction}

 The classical Sobolev inequality asserts that, for each $1 \leq p<N$, there exists $\widetilde{C}_{p,N}<\infty$ such that

-(Here, $\mathring{W}^{1,p}(\R^N)\coloneq\{ f\in L^{Np/(N-p)}(\R^N);\, \na f\in L^p(\R^N)\}$, which coincides with the completion of the space of compactly supported smooth functions with respect to the semi-norm $\vertii{\nabla \cdot }_{L^p}$.)
+(Here, $\mathring{W}^{1,p}(\R^N)\coloneq\{ f\in L^{Np/(N-p)}(\R^N);\, \na f\in L^p(\R^N)\}$\text{,} which coincides with the completion of the space of compactly supported smooth functions with respect to the semi-norm $\vertii{\nabla \cdot }_{L^p}$.)
 The sharp value of the constant $\widetilde C_{p,N}$ was found by Aubin \cite{aubin1976problemes} and Talenti \cite{talenti1976best}.
 In his seminal article \cite{zhang1999affine}, Zhang improved the sharp Sobolev inequality in the case where $p=1$ and proved the \enquote{affine Sobolev inequality} \be \ee

 Here, the constant $ C_{1,N}$ is such that, when $f$ is radial, the right-hand sides of \eqref{classic SOb} and \eqref{zhang} coincide.
-By a straightforward application of Jensen's inequality, one finds that the right-hand side of \eqref{zhang} is $\le$ than the one of \eqref{classic SOb}, and thus \eqref{zhang} is a refinement of \eqref{classic SOb}.
-An important feature of \eqref{zhang} is its invariance under unimodular linear transformations.
+By a straightforward application of Jensen's inequality, one finds that the right-hand side of \eqref{zhang} is less than or equal to the one of \eqref{classic SOb}, and thus \eqref{zhang} is a refinement of \eqref{classic SOb}.
+An important feature of \eqref{zhang} is its invariance under unimodular linear transformations (i.e. $T \in \text{GL}_N$ such that $\verti{\text{det} \ T}=1$).
 This underlying property is characteristic of the affine inequalities in the spirit of \eqref{zhang}.

+The work of Zhang inspired many subsequent developments.
+In particular, Lutwak, Yang, and Zhang proved sharp affine Sobolev inequalities in the whole range $1 \leq p<N$ \cite{lutwak2002sharp}, while Wang proved an affine Sobolev inequality for $\text{BV}(\R^N)$ functions \cite{wang2012affine}.
+In a slightly different, but related direction, Cianchi, Lutwak, Yang, and Zhang \cite{cianchi2009affine} proposed a unified approach to such inequalities going beyond the critical value $p=N$.